A High Level Look at Puppet's Cloud Provisioning Tools

 The VMware, AWS, and GCE subcommands are only used for cloud provisioning tasks.

 Node, on the other hand, is a general purpose Puppet subcommand that includes several provisioning-specific actions.
 These are:

 clean action may also be useful when decommissioning nodes.

-All of the cloud provisioning tools are powered by Fog, the Ruby cloud services library.
-Fog is automatically installed on any machine receiving the cloud provisioner role.
+The cloud provisioning tools except for GCE are powered by Fog, the Ruby cloud services library.
+Fog is automatically installed on any machine receiving the cloud provisioner component.